lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 ![Pasted image 20240428145709](https://github.com/lm3nitro/Projects/assets/55665256/f016996a-6f49-462e-98c1-4f9fdff30280)

-I then used nmap to do some reconaissance to see the services and ports opened on the target host.
+I then used Nmap to do some reconnaissance to see the services and ports opened on the target host.
 We can see that port 3389 is open:

 ![Pasted image 20240428145631](https://github.com/lm3nitro/Projects/assets/55665256/f1235d15-b841-40e8-84cf-9f10e9defcd3)

-Now that I have verified that the port is open, its time to lunch the attack:
+Now that I have verified that the port is open, it's time to lunch the attack:

 ![Pasted image 20240428150754](https://github.com/lm3nitro/Projects/assets/55665256/ffc2758c-5c8a-403e-83d2-bddf2c6acedc)

 ## Analysis:

 Now that the attack was launched, I went back to the target host to review the Wireshark trafic captured.
-Taking a look at them, this looks like a brute force attack over the network.
+Looking at them, this looks like a brute force attack over the network.
 I can can see many RDP authentication attempts with different users:

 ![Pasted image 20240428152359](https://github.com/lm3nitro/Projects/assets/55665256/6a7f54a3-411d-4f6f-9935-481250354001)